janw4ld/pandoc-example/pandoc-markdown-example/example.md

 in it. \uline{underlined text isn't a thing in markdown}, but u can do it in
 \LaTeX, and in <u>HTML</u> too, LaTex has \uuline{dunderline text} as well.

+Pure markdown doesn't support ^superscript^ and ~subscript~, but pandoc does.

 This is a new paragraph, separated from the previous by two newlines.
 To have a line break in a paragraph, you need to end the line before it with two or three spaces.